godaddy-wordpress/primer/README.md

 Building the documentation is easy using the bundled Grunt tasks.

-From the **theme root** the following command is used to generate documentation.
+From the Primer **theme root** the following command is used to generate documentation.

 ```bash
 $ grunt docs